Software release life cycle: History

 Usage of the "alpha/beta" test terminology originated at IBM.
 Similar terminologies for IBM's software development were used by people involved with IBM from at least the 1950s (and probably earlier).
 "A" test was the verification of a new product before the public announcement.
 The "B" test was the verification before releasing the product to be manufactured.
 The "C" test was the final test before the general availability of the product.
 As software became a significant part of IBM's offerings, the alpha test terminology was used to denote the pre-announcement test and the beta test was used to show product readiness for general availability.
 Martin Belsky, a manager on some of IBM's earlier software projects claimed to have invented the terminology.
 IBM dropped the alpha/beta terminology during the 1960s, but by then it had received fairly wide notice.
 The usage of "beta test" to refer to testing done by customers was not done in IBM.
 Rather, IBM used the term "field test".

-Major public beta's developed afterward, with early customers having purchased a "pioneer edition" of the WordVision word processor for the IBM PC for $49.95.
+Major public betas developed afterward, with early customers having purchased a "pioneer edition" of the WordVision word processor for the IBM PC for $49.95.
 In 1984, Stephen Manes wrote that "in a brilliant marketing coup, Bruce and James Program Publishers managed to get people to pay for the privilege of testing the product."
-In September 2000 a boxed version of Apple's Mac OS X Public Beta operating system was released.
-Microsoft's release of community technology previews (CTPs) for Windows Vista, between September 2005 and May 2006. and from 2009 to 2011, Minecraft was in public beta.
+In September 2000, a boxed version of Apple's Mac OS X Public Beta operating system was released.
+Between September 2005 and May 2006, Microsoft released community technology previews (CTPs) for Windows Vista.
+From 2009 to 2011, Minecraft was in public beta.

 In February 2005, ZDNet published an article about the phenomenon of a beta version often staying for years and being used as if it were at the production level.
 It noted that Gmail and Google News, for example, had been in beta for a long time although widely used; Google News left beta in January 2006, followed by Google Apps (now named Google Workspace), including Gmail, in July 2009.
 Since the introduction of Windows 8, Microsoft has called pre-release software a preview rather than beta.
 All pre-release builds released through the Windows Insider Program launched in 2014 are termed "Insider Preview builds".
 "Beta" may also indicate something more like a release candidate, or as a form of time-limited demo, or marketing technique.